Swirek3331/Altanic/content/items/README.md

 Look at periodic table, at fourth line.
 Iron (Fe) and cobal (Co), get it?
 In my native language it is `zekoba`, first part is from iron `żelazo`, second from cobalt `kobalt`.

+### Wall-Alloy

+Like steel but is created for walls.